akandykeller/akandykeller.github.io/research/_posts/2025-10-02-wavelet-score.md

 comments: true

 venue: "AISTATS '26"
-award: "Under review"
+award: ""
 citation: "E. L. Byrnes Finn, B. Wang, <strong>T. A. Keller</strong>, and D. E. Ba (2026). <i>Where the Score Lives: A Wavelet View of Diffusion</i>.
 In: Proceedings of the 29th International Conference on Artificial Intelligence and Statistics (AISTATS).
-Under review.
-Accepted at SPIGM Workshop @ NeurIPS 2025."
+Also accepted at SPIGM Workshop @ NeurIPS 2025."
 paper_url: "https://openreview.net/forum?id=fmlzopxjxq"
 ---
 ![Where the Score Lives](/assets/img/research/wavelet-score/teaser.png){:.lead width="500" height="320" loading="lazy"}